alexn0/metadatalang/Article.md

 	override fun aService(): AService = get { AService(this) }
 	override fun bService(): BService = get { BService(this) }
 	override fun cService(): CService = get { CService(this) }
+	// The get function is used the same way as the calc function, but it remembers the result of its first invocation (i.e., the code that is in curl squares).
+	// The calc recalculates it until the result is explicitly set.
+These functions (get, calc) are provided with different signatures in KtLazy for convenience (i.e., they are overloaded).

 	private class O: Registry